New Graduate Nurse Residency Program FAQs

 - Did you complete a senior preceptorship as a part of your nursing program?
 If yes, what was your typical patient assignment?
 Please include the name of the facility where you completed your preceptorship, the type of unit, the types of diagnosis you worked with and the number of patients you cared for.
 What did you like most about this experience?
 What did you like least?

-Will my New Grad portfolio be considered if it is incomplete?
+Will my New Grad application be considered if it is incomplete?

 No, as each document is important and carefully considered during the review process.
 It is the responsibility of the candidate to have all required documents to Sharp HealthCare Recruitment by the deadline posted.

-Will my New Grad portfolio be considered if it is submitted after the deadline?
+Will my New Grad application be considered if it is submitted after the deadline?

 No, in order to be considered for our New Graduate Nurse Residency Programs, applicants must apply to the position and submit all required documents by the deadline listed on the job posting.